 Also these varieties will have a good crop by themselves, though they will often have more

-fruit with cross pollination:
+fruit with a second variety for cross pollination:

 Apples: Braeburn, Chehalis, Gala, Golden Delicious, Granny Smith, Honeycrisp, Jonathan, Pink Lady, Red Rome, Summer Red and Winesap,